BRAZIL: AN INCONVENIENT HISTORY

+Behind the glittering facade over modern Brazil lies a much more disturbing story – the history of the biggest ever slave population.
 Behind the glitter and gloss of modern Brazil lies a history many would rather forget.

 For many Brazil possesses a truly energetic and alluring way of life, synonymous with heady carnivals, samba, football and a bewildering ethnic diversity.